startechnica/apps/charts/netbox/README.md

 Forked from [bootc/netbox-chart](https://github.com/bootc/netbox-chart)

+**Note:** This repository was forked from [bootc/netbox-chart](https://github.com/bootc/netbox-chart) at versions v5.0.0 and up are from this fork and will have diverged from any changes in the original fork.
+A list of changes can be seen in the CHANGELOG.

 **This chart is not maintained by the upstream project and any issues with the chart should be raised [here](https://github.com/startechnica/apps/issues/new/choose)**

 ## TL;DR